Frequently Asked Questions

 Where will I live?

-We have a number of different apartment communities in the area that offer 1, 2 and 3 bedrooms options that can be shared with other Aerosim Flight Academy students.
+We have a number of different apartment communities in the area that offer 1, 2 and 3 bedrooms options that can be shared with other L3 Airline Academy students.

 If I am living off campus, how will I get to school if I do not have a vehicle?